llelik/storagegrid-audit-analysis-calc/README.md

 It is recommended to retain audit logs (for example, upload them to a WORM bucket) and, if you use them for something important, randomly sample JSON data and make sure JSON output corresponds to the original audit log file values.

 ## Change Log

+- v0.2.2 (2021/12/26)
+  - Strip existing JSON escapes from nested JSON in audit log before converting log to JSON in SGAC

 - v0.2.1 (2021/10/20)
   - Force-convert ATID value to string